 - Market the home in print, and other traditional media, as well as on the Internet.

-- Report to the seller any interest and some feedback from buyers who see the home.
+- Report to the seller any interest and feedback from buyers who have seen the home.

-- When a buyer makes an offer, help the seller in negotiations to try and get the price they want and a signed purchase agreement.
+- When a buyer makes an offer, help the seller to try to get the price they want and to obtain a signed purchase agreement.

-- Coordinate the process from contract through the closing, including inspections, documents, and other items necessary to close.
+- Coordinate the process from signing the contract to closing the deal, including scheduling inspections, preparing documents and other items necessary to close.

-- Working with Buyers: The same brokerage and agent listing a home is seldom who will deliver a buyer.
-The MLS allows any other brokerage and agent to bring a buyer who makes an offer to buy.
-So, an agent, though able to work with both sides in a transaction, is usually only working with the seller or the buyer.
+The same brokerage and agent listing a home is seldom the one who will also work with a buyer.
+The MLS allows any other brokerage or agent to bring a buyer who makes an offer.
+So, an agent, though being allowed to work with both sides in a transaction, is usually only working with the seller or the buyer.
 Let's look at some of the duties and activities of an agent working with buyers:

-- Help them to locate and view homes that meet their requirements.
+- Help the buyers to locate and view homes that meet their requirements.